peferso/peferso.github.io/_portfolio/twoPoles.md

 In a few words, it is a mathematical function that depends on a set of kinematic variables, such as the energy and momentum of the particles involved, but also on other parameters.
 There is an infinite variety of mathematical combinations that could describe a given process, but the space of functions is highly reduced taking into account physical constraints coming from symmetries and other principles.
 Although we will not focus on these topics here.

+{% include gallery id="gallery2" caption="Theoretical amplitudes and resonances as poles in the complex plane" %}

+From my point of view, one of the most beatiful aspects of particle physics and mathematics is the link that exists between particles and the theory of complex numbers.
+When scattering amplitudes are considered as functions of complex variables, they automatically can be analysed as surfaces in the complex plane.
+The peaks representing resonances in the experiment, from a theoretical point of view, are associated to singularities of the scattering amplitudes.